satori-chatbots/user-simulator/README.md

 ## ask_baout

 This filed is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
-It consist of a multitype list of strings and dictionaries.
+It consist of list of strings and dictionaries.

-The tester define a list of prompts por the user simulator to check on the chatbot.
+The tester define a list of prompts for the user simulator to check on the chatbot.
 These prompts can contain variables that should be called inside the text between double brackets {{var}}.
-The varibales should be instantiated in the list as shown in the example avobe with the exact same name as written between brackets (case-sensitive).
+The varibales should be instantiated in the list as shown in the example above with the exact same name as written between brackets (case-sensitive).

 Some functions have been added to define how the data assigned to the variable will be treated.
 These functions can be called by adding a dot and the name of the function next to the variable {{var.function()}}: